ProFoot

 Cerebral palsy (CP) is one of the most common disabilities in children and adults.
 CP affects muscle tone, movement, and motor skills, hindering the body's ability to move in a coordinated and purposeful way.

 Children with disabilities are among the most stigmatized and excluded groups worldwide.
-Saathi is our innovation to help them participate in the community more actively.
+Saathi is our innovation to help them participate more actively in the community.

 A kid with Cerebral Palsy using the Pediatric Walker